Broomfield Council on

 1989 - SCFD funding began.

-2016 - Angel donation from the Kathryn Friend Estate funded the Broomfield Council on the Arts and Humanities' sold-out 1st Annual Benefit Event, which featured entertainment provided by Lannie Garrett and Dr. Kevin Fitzgerald; a silent auction with artwork pieces by Betsy Roberts, Elle Esposito, and Robert Juszinski and gift baskets donated by many donors; donated beverages by Wonderland Brewing Co.; and donated chocolate samplings by Chic Chocolate.
+2016 - Angel donation from the Kathryn Friend Estate funded the Broomfield Council on the Arts & Humanities' sold-out 1st Annual Benefit Event, which featured entertainment provided by Lannie Garrett and Dr. Kevin Fitzgerald; a silent auction with artwork pieces by Betsy Roberts, Elle Esposito, and Robert Juszinski and gift baskets donated by many donors; donated beverages by Wonderland Brewing Co.; and donated chocolate samplings by Chic Chocolate.